lmoffereins/bp-xprofile-field-activity/README.md

 The plugin uses BuddyPress' profile update throttle time, which limits activity recording for changes to the same field within a window of two hours (default time).
 For simplicity's sake, profile field update activity items do not have their own activity filter, but are listed with the 'Profile Updates' stream filter.

+You would use this when you want your community to know when certain profile fields were changed by your members.
+For example:

+* Changing the professional contact details in an intranet community
+* Changing the relationship status in a dating community
+* Changing the personal address in a friendship community

 ### Developers ###

-For developers several filters are available to alter the behavior or this plugin:
+For developers several filters are available to alter the behavior of this plugin:

 * `'bp_xprofile_field_activity_pre_record'` to short-circuit activity recording
-* `'bp_xprofile_field_activity_is_private'` modifies whether the update's field data is considered private and thus not recorded
+* `'bp_xprofile_field_activity_is_private'` modifies whether the profile field is considered private and should therefore not record activity
 * `'bp_xprofile_field_activity_is_enabled'` to determine whether the field has activity recording enabled
 * `'bp_xprofile_field_activity_content_field_types'` to list which profile field types have data to list as activity content - defaults to `array( 'textarea' )`
 * `'bp_xprofile_field_activity_with_content'` to determine whether the field has data to list as activity content